cztomczak/cefpython/api/WindowUtils.md

 | lparam | long |
 | __Return__ | void |

 Windows-only.
-This method processes WM_SIZE message which is sent to a window after its size has changed.
+This method should be called during WM_SIZE message which is sent to a window after its size has changed.
+Most examples should call the `Browser`.[SetBounds](Browser.md#setbounds) method during size events.
+The `pywin32.py` example is an exception and it needs to use the `WindowUtils.OnSize` method.

 ### OnEraseBackground (Win)